datacommonsorg/docsite/api/rest/v2/index.md

 To illustrate again using the Argentina example:
 - All cities directly contained in Argentina (dcid: `country/ARG`): `country/ARG<-containedInPlace{typeOf:City}`
 - All cities indirectly contained in Argentina (dcid: `country/ARG`): `country/ARG<-containedInPlace+{typeOf:City}`

+## Escape codes for reserved characters in GET requests

+HTTP GET requests do not allow some of the characters used by Data Commons DCIDs and relation expressions.
+When sending GET requests, you must use the [corresponding percent codes](https://en.wikipedia.org/wiki/Percent-encoding) for reserved characters.